Which Travel Conferences Should You Attend from June through December of 2026?

 And my Brainz Magazine article, "The Benefits of Heritage Travel."

-However, growing up where I did and how I did comes with plenty of negative stereotypes that are popularized and reenforced in Western media, notably Hollywood.
+But growing up where I did and how I did comes with plenty of negative stereotypes that are popularized and reenforced in Western media, notably Hollywood.
 But to be fair, Hollywood has made efforts to discourage the use of the word "redneck," with books, movies and shows like Hillbilly Elegy and Ozark.
-"Redneck" is a legitimate, derogatory racial slur that refers rural working-class, White, Southern people, as defined in the Merriam-Webster dictionary.
-And anyone who uses this word who doesn't fit this description, or who doesn't comes from a culture with people who do, is being racist by using it.
+"Redneck" is a legitimate, derogatory racial slur that refers to rural working-class, White, Southern people, as defined in the Merriam-Webster dictionary.
+And anyone who uses this word who doesn't fit this description, or who doesn't come from a culture with people who do, is being racist by using it.
 As with anyone who is racist who uses derogatory racial slurs to refer to people who aren't like them, they do this to feel superior to them.
+And if a person will use one racial slur to refer to one group of people, then they're likely to use other racial slurs to refer to other groups of people.
+Why would any racist just hate one group of people?
+They typically hate many.

-I don't mind hurting myself to protect other people.
+I don't mind putting myself at risk to protect other people.
 After all, that's what soldiers do.
-They fight for other people.
+They fight for other people and risk their own lives in the process.
 Once a soldier, always a soldier.
 I will live and die a U.S. Army soldier.
+It's better to die a hero, than to live a coward.
 Hoooaaahhh!!!

 But which conferences you should or should not attend ultimately all depends on you.